2014

 2014-0245 27 May 2014 Avon

-Department for Transport British Standards Institution Maritime and Coastguard Agency
+British Standards Institution Department for Transport Maritime and Coastguard Agency

-Concerns summary A rescue boat's fall wire failed due to an overstressing winch, highlighting a lack of 'system' design consideration in regulations.
+Concerns summary (AI summary) A rescue boat's fall wire failed due to an overstressing winch, highlighting a lack of 'system' design consideration in regulations.
 An electronic safety switch also failed, exacerbated by vague guidance on safety device performance.

 Liam Coleman